-The Kennebec tribe, also known as Norridgewock and Kennebis, were an early Abenaki band who lived in the Kennebec Valley of Maine.
+The Kennebec tribe, also known as Norridgewock and Kennebis, was an early Abenaki band who lived in the Kennebec Valley of Maine.
 Their name comes from the Kennebec River, which was named after the bay it emptied into — kinipek meaning “bay” in the Abenaki language.

 When the valley of the Kennebec was first explored, the Chief Kennebis lived on Little Swan Island, a small island in the Kennebec River opposite what is now the town of Richmond.
 His home was built of logs in a circular form and strongly fortified.

 The Kennebec were divided into four bands, each having its own chief.
-These included the the Sagadahoc who lived between Merrymeeting Bay and the Atlantic Ocean, the Cushnoc who dwelt in the vicinity of Augusta, the Tacconet who possessed and occupied the fertile region that is watered by the Sebasticook River at Waterville, and the powerful Norridgewock, who lived in the village of the same name on the Kennebec River.
+These included the Sagadahoc who lived between Merrymeeting Bay and the Atlantic Ocean, the Cushnoc who dwelt in the vicinity of Augusta, the Tacconet who possessed and occupied the fertile region that is watered by the Sebasticook River at Waterville, and the powerful Norridgewock, who lived in the village of the same name on the Kennebec River.
 The different clans all paid homage or political deference to the great chief who resided on Swan Island.

 At this time, it was estimated that the tribes’ warriors numbered about 1,500.

 In 1688, the French established a mission at Norridgewock and in 1695, Jesuit Father Sebastien Rasles took up residence there and built a church.
 He would live there for 35 years, ministering to the Kennebec’s needs, conducting church services, advocating on their behalf.

 Father Rasles described the Kennebec: